 All This Cooking is Making Me Hungry!

-To the skillet, add your cooked chicken and fresh cilantro and combine well.
+To the skillet, add your rotisserie chicken and fresh cilantro and combine well.
 This is one full skillet!

 A few shortcuts for your sweet potato chicken skillet:

-How to serve your sweet potato chipotle chicken skillet:
+How to serve your sweet potato chipotle rotisserie chicken skillet:

 - Thai Basil Turkey Veggie Skillet